skleinbo/ComputedFields.jl/README.md

   does not work.
 * Updating multiple independent fields simultaneously is not (yet) supported.
-* Computed fields must be explicitly type annotated, or they default to `Any`.
 * Because an inner constructor is automatically defined, you cannot provide your own.

 ## To-do